lubianat/curation_longtrail/adding_sheet_to_zenodo.md

   - __Control sample__: The label of the control samples in the dataset
   - __Perturbed sample__: The label of the perturbed samples in the dataset

+**EXAMPLE**

+---

 ## Uploading to Zenodo:
-  - Download your table  in two formats: .xlsx and .tsv format.
+  - Download your table  in the format of preference.
+If you are using Excel/Google Sheets, we recommend two formats: .xlsx and .tsv format.
  The .tsv format is more machine readable, while .xlsx (the Excel format) is more common among human beings.
   - Go to https://zenodo.org/
   - Login or sign up
   - Click on Upload (on the top)